microsoft/Windows-IoT-Samples/Accelerometer/README.md

  * When the app package has been installed, the PowerShell window displays this message: Your app was successfully installed.

  If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script).

+ If you are using UPBOARD, you have to setup the BIOS GPIO configuration.

+### BIOS Settings for UPBOARD

+Steps to follow:

+(1)	After power on the Upboard, Press Del or F7 to enter the BIOS setting.

+(2)	Under the "Boot -> OS Image ID" Tab:
+    Select "Windows 10 IoT Core".

+(3)	Under the "Advance" Tab:
+    Select "Hat Configuration" and make "LPSS SPISupport" as "Enabled".

+If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).

 The SPIAccelerometer app will deploy and start, and you should see accelerometer data show up on screen.
  If you have your accelerometer flat on a surface, the Z axis should read close to 1.000G, while X and Y are close to 0.000G.
 The values will fluctuate a little even if the device is standing still.
  This is normal and is due to minute vibrations and electrical noise.
 If you tilt or shake the sensor, you should see the values change in response.
 Note that this sample configures the device in 4G mode,